 You’ve done all the basic checks, spent a long time putting together your content and formatting it so it looks impeccable.
 Chances are, by now, you’ve looked at it too often and you’re too close to see any gaps or mistakes.
-One of our Nine Steps to a Killer CV is to now get someone else to read your CV over.
+One of our Main Steps to a Killer CV is to now get someone else to read your CV over.

 Firstly, print a copy of your CV, take a short break and then proofread from your paper copy.
 Then get a family member or friend to read it for a basic error check.
 From there, find at least 3 other people to review and critique it.

 Ask for as detailed a set of feedback as possible from them.
 The key questions are, if they didn’t know you and saw this CV, would they hire you?
 To take that a little further, what was the exact thing that convinced them or put them off?

 All feedback is useful in your job hunt.
 Learn to ask for it, and learn to learn from it.

 6. Waiting For The Job To Come To You

 As we discussed, there are a huge number of jobs, but also a large pool of candidates.
 You have to find ways to set yourself apart.
 One way to do this is to follow up on your application, and you should see this as part of your application process.

 All you need to say is that you’re confirming that they received your application, you’ve attached your CV just in case and that you look forward to chatting with them soon.
 Glassdoor have an interesting blog post about Following Up On Your Job Application including a template to use when emailing.
 This isn’t cheeky, pushy or annoying; this is assertive and proactive.